JiasenZheng/3d_slam_colored/README.md

 **In addtion to his instruction**
 <br>
 * Include the Realsense bringup launch file to the jackal_bringup launch file.
-    - set the "align_depth" argument to be true, this is because the rtabmap requires to input a depth-registered image
+    - set the "align_depth" argument to be true; this is because the rtabmap requires to input a depth-registered image
-    - set the "filters" to be "pointcloud", this is because we need to use "sensor_msgs/PointCloud2" message for the calibration
+    - set the "filters" to be "pointcloud" this is because we need to use "sensor_msgs/PointCloud2" message for the calibration

 * In the jackal_control launch file.
     - set the "joystick" to be true to use a PS4 controller
-    - set the "joy_dev" to be "/dev/input/js0", this is the port to receive PS4 controller signal through bluetooth
+    - set the "joy_dev" to be "/dev/input/js0," which is the port to receive the PS4 controller signal through Bluetooth

 ### 3D SLAM
 <br>